An extended Krylov subspace method for decoding edge-based compressed images by homogeneous diffusion: Introduction

 \section{Introduction}

 Inpainting-based compression of images refers to the idea to identify prominent data in an image and to only store this data.
 All other data is disregarded and, when needed, reconstructed by inpainting.
-In particular, we will consider edge-based compressed images, where the edges of an image together with adjacent grey/colour data are stored (e.g. \cite{Carlsson88,Elder99,HuMo89,ZeRot86}).
-This idea can be seen as a second-generation image coding method where the properties of the human visual system are taken into account (e.g. \cite{Reidetal97}).
+In particular, we will consider edge-based compressed images, where the edges of an image together with adjacent grey/colour data are stored (cf.~\cite{Carlsson88,Elder99,HuMo89,ZeRot86}).
+This idea can be seen as a second-generation image coding method where the properties of the human visual system are taken into account (cf.~\cite{Reidetal97}).
 The edge-based compression works very well for cartoon-like images (cf.~\cite{Mainbergeretal11}).
 In order to improve the quality of the reconstruction for natural images, we also compress images based on dithering.
 Dithering also works due to the perception of images by the human visual cortex.
 We will work with these two basic coding techniques.
-But since our new contribution refers to the decoding, more advanced coding techniques (e.g. \cite{Hoeltgenetal13,Mainbergeretal12}) can easily be combined with our approach.
-We would also like to mention that, while our proposal deals with homogeneous diffusion, the proposed decoding method might be carried over to nonlinear partial differential equations used for inpainting by the help of exponential integrators, in which the linear part is solved as proposed in this work.
-More information on exponential integrators might be found in the survey \cite{hoacta10} and information on advanced image inpainting methods by partial differential equations can be found in \cite{inpaintingcarola15}.
+But since our new contribution refers to the decoding, more advanced coding techniques (cf.~\cite{Hoeltgenetal13,Mainbergeretal12}) can easily be combined with our approach.
+We would also like to mention that, while our proposal deals with homogeneous diffusion, the proposed method might be carried over to more general linear evolution equations, e.g. in image registration (e.g.~\cite{Grietal06}), and to nonlinear partial differential equations used for inpainting by the help of exponential integrators, in which the linear part is solved as proposed in this work.
+More information on exponential integrators might be found in the survey by Hochbruck and Ostermann \cite{hoacta10} and information on advanced image inpainting methods by partial differential equations can be found in Schoenlieb's book \cite{inpaintingcarola15}.

 In order to review the basic idea of inpainting-based compression of images, let $f:\Omega \rightarrow \mathbb{R}$ be a given grey-scale picture. $f(\vec{x})$ refers to the intensity of light and $\Omega$ is the rectangular domain of the picture.
 In a colour picture, any channel is treated in the same way.
 After the compression of the picture, the intensities are only known on a subdomain $K \subset \Omega$.
 This splits the image in a know part $K$ and an unknown part $\Omega \backslash K$.
 To flag the stored pixels in an efficient way, we will use the function